Steyskal/StudentsTeachingStudents/README.md

-# Student teaching students
+# Students teaching students
-A project created as an introduction to game development for students of the Faculty of Organization and Informatics.
+A project and lectures created as an introduction to game development for students of the Faculty of Organization and Informatics.